2491-NoMythic/docusaurus/blog/2023-11-30-Minne-Trials-Eve.md

     title: "[REDACTED]"
   - name: Davey
     title: Firebreathingrat
-tags: [training season 2023, limelight hell]
+tags: [training season, limelight hell]
 ---

 * Limelight Work (Augie, Xiohan, Act of Liam): We tried to get a limelight to functional.
 We had to flash it and then get the casing off to fix the fan.
 This took far longer than it should have.